Garnet is one of our Favorite Semi Precious Gemstones out of all of them for us at Navneet Gems And Minerals and there are Many Reasons Why.

 Understanding the different types of Wholesale Garnet Loose Gemstones in the market today

-1) The first type of Garnet and the most common one in terms of scale of production and quantity isthe Indian Orrisa Garnet.
+1) The first type of Garnet and the most common one in terms of the scale of production and quantity is the Indian Orrisa Garnet.

-As the name suggests, it is originated from India (Orissa is the state), and thats where all of the Red Indian Garnet comes from.
+As the name suggests, it is originated from India (Orissa is the state), and that’s where all of the Red Indian Garnet comes from.
 This is the reason we produce all our Orrisa Garnet from India due to location.
-The color of the Indian Garnet is rather like red wine, however there are many variations in this Indian Garnet itself, such as the very dark (almost black) colored Indian Garnet which obviously is very less expensive.
+The color of the Indian Garnet is rather like red wine, however, there are many variations in this Indian Garnet itself, such as the very dark (almost black) colored Indian Garnet which obviously is very less expensive.
 Here is a picture below of the most common colored Indian Garnet, which is like wine.
-Then there is also a more open color Indian Orissa Garnet which resembles Mozambique but is usually only available in smaller sizes and sold at the same prices of Mozambique.
+Then there is also a more open color Indian Orissa Garnet which resembles Mozambique but is usually only available in smaller sizes and sold at the same prices as Mozambique.
 The prices of Indian Orissa Garnet for example for 6×4 Ovals would be 0.30$-0.40$ per carat for a wholesale quantity.
 (You can compare these prices with other origins of Red Garnet).
-Below is a picture on the left hand side of the “Dark Indian Red Garnet”, as it has darker shades of red and some black at the outskirts of the stone.
-On the right hand side of the photo it is the more open color of Red Garnet, which is usually refered as “Indian Red Garnet”
+Below is a picture on the left-hand side of the “Dark Indian Red Garnet”, as it has darker shades of red and some black at the outskirts of the stone.
+On the right-hand side of the photo, it is the more open color of Red Garnet, which is usually referred to as “Indian Red Garnet”

 2) The second type of Garnet in the market most commonly available in terms of availabiltiy and price is the Hyderabadi Indian garnet.